Maintaining and Upgrading your Welkin environment¶

 Patching the nodes¶

-There is a playbook in the compliantkubernetes-kubespray repo that can assist with the reboot of nodes.
+There is a playbook in the compliantkubernetes-kubespray repository that can assist with the reboot of nodes.
 It will cordon and reboot the nodes one by one.

 ./bin/ck8s-kubespray reboot-nodes <wc|sc> [--extra-vars manual_prompt=true] [<options>]